StanZGenchev/Frameable/README.md

 ## Why an iframe layout?

-When you have a big web application, a good idea is to break it down into different views and isolate those views into their own iframe.
-The aim is to make the app more modular, easier to maintain and prevent small changes breaking the UI of whole app.
+When you have a big web application, it's a good idea to break it down into different views and isolate those views into their own iframe.
+The aim is to make the app more modular, easier to maintain and prevent small changes breaking the UI of the whole app.

 ## Is there a demo?